Package 'AnnotationBustR'

 Details

-The AnnotationBust function takes a vector of accession numbers and a data frame of search terms and extracts subsequences from genomes or concatenated sequences.
-This function requires a steady internet connection.
-It writes files in the FASTA format to the working directory and returns an accession table.
-Files append, so use different prefixes between runs, otherwise they will be added to the current files in the working directory if the names are the same.
-AnnoitationBustR comes with pre-made search terms for metazoan mitogenomes, plant mitogenomes, chloroplast genomes, and rDNA that can be loaded using data(mtDNAterms), data(mtDNAtermsPlants),data(cpDNAterms), and data(rDNAterms) respectively.
-Search terms can be completely made by the user as long as they follow a similar format with three columns.
-The first, Locus, should contain the name of the locus that will also be used to name the files.
-We recommend following a similar naming convention to what we currently have in the pre-made data frames to ensure that files are named properly, characters like "-" or ".", and names starting with numbers should be avoided as it can cause errors with R. The second column, Type, contains the type of subsequence it is, with options being CDS, rRNA, tRNA, misc_RNA, Intro, Exon, and D_Loop.
-The last column, Name, consists of a possible name for the locus of interest as it might appear in an annotation.
-For numerous synonyms for the same locus, one should have each synonym as its own row.An additional fourth column is needed for extracting introns/exons.
-This column, called IntronExonNumber should contain the number of the intron to extract.
+AnnotationBustR comes with pre-made search terms for metazoan mitogenomes, plant mitogenomes, chloroplast genomes, and rDNA that can be loaded using data(mtDNAterms), data(mtDNAtermsPlants), data(cpDNAterms), and data(rDNAterms) respectively.
+Search terms can be completely made by the user if they follow a similar format with three columns.
+The first, Feature, should contain the name of the features as the user wishes it be displayed in their files as it is used to name the files and create the accession table.
+We recommend following a similar naming convention to what we currently have in the pre-made data frames to ensure that files are named properly, characters like "-" or ".", and names starting with numbers should be avoided as it can cause errors with R. The second column, Type, contains the type of subsequence it is (eg. CDS, exon, intron, rRNA, tRNA, misc_RNA, misc_feature, D_Loop).
+The last column, Name, consists of a possible synonym for the feature of interest as it might appear in an annotation.
+For numerous synonyms for the same locus, one should have each synonym as its own row.
+An additional fourth column is needed for extracting introns/exons.
+This column, called IntronExonNumber should contain the number of the desired intron or exon to extract.
 If extracting both introns/exons and non-intron/exon sequences the fourth column should be NA for non-intron/exon sequence types.
 See the examples below and the vignette for detailed examples on extracting intron and exons.
-It is possible that some subsequences are not fully annotated on ACNUC and, therefore, are not extractable.
-These will return in the accession table as "type not fully Ann".
-It is also possible that the sequence has no annotations at all, for which it will return "No Ann.
-For".
-If the function returns "Acc.
-Not Found", the accession number supplied could not be found on NCBI.
-If "Not On ACNUC GenBank" is returned, the accession is not available through AcNUC.
-This may be due to ACNUC not being fully up to date.
-To see the last time ACNUC was updated, run seqinr::choosebank("genbank", infobank=T).

-For a more detailed walkthrough on using AnnotationBust you can access the vignette with vignette("AnnotationBustR).
+For a more detailed walk-through on using AnnotationBust you can access the vignette with vignette("AnnotationBustR).

 Value